Relation Between Moon And Earth

 Galileo Galilei played a pivotal role in this transformation.
 In 1609, with his improved telescope, Galileo made groundbreaking observations of the Moon, noting its rugged terrain and mountains, challenging the prevailing belief that celestial bodies were perfect spheres.
 These discoveries laid the foundation for astronomical science, gradually leading to a deeper understanding of the Moon’s physical characteristics and its gravitational relationship with Earth.

-ALSO READ: What Type Of Relationship Exists Between Momentum And Mass
+ALSO READ: An Explanation Of The Relationship Between Genes And Proteins

 The Apollo missions of the 1960s and 1970s marked the culmination of humanity’s quest to understand the Moon.
 These missions not only provided the first direct human observations and samples from the Moon’s surface but also offered invaluable data about its formation, composition, and the nature of its orbit around Earth.